Friday, May 29, 2026

 The meatpacking corridor.
 Grand Island is 62% Hispanic.
 Schuyler is 88%.
 Lexington is 78%.
 These meatpacking towns have undergone demographic shifts that are among the most dramatic in American public education, and the 2026 data shows the first cracks in that growth.

 Rural emptying.
-Three-quarters of Nebraska's 422 districts — 310 of them — enroll fewer than 500 students.
-Eighty-one have fewer than 100.
-The Sandhills and western panhandle are thinning fastest, while three metro counties now hold 56% of all students.
+Three in five of Nebraska's 244 public school districts, 151 of them, enroll fewer than 500 students.
+Just five have fewer than 100.
+The Sandhills and western panhandle are thinning fastest, while three metro counties hold more than half of all students.

 What comes next